-• Backup commission: 8 members (9 in case of tie); House and Senate majority and minority leaders each select 1 legislator and 1 non-legislator; tiebreaker chosen if necessary by randomly drawing 1 of 2 people (not of the same party) submitted by state Supreme Court; no more than 4 commissioners (5 in case of tie) may be from the same party (source: Id.)
+• Backup commission: 8 members (9 in case of tie); house and senate majority and minority leaders each select 1 legislator and 1 non-legislator; tiebreaker chosen if necessary by randomly drawing 1 of 2 people (not of the same party) submitted by state supreme court; no more than 4 commissioners (5 in case of tie) may be from the same party (source: Id.)

-Process The state legislature draws the lines (source: ILL.
+Process • The state legislature draws the lines (source: ILL.
 CONST. art.
-IV, § 3(b)) Governor can veto the plan (source: ILL.
+IV, § 3(b)) • Governor can veto the plan (source: ILL.
 CONST. art.
-IV, § 9(b)) If no plan is adopted by June 30, 8-member backup commission adopts a plan, not subject to governor's veto (source: ILL.
+IV, § 9(b)) • If no plan is adopted by June 30, 8-member backup commission adopts a plan, not subject to governor's veto (source: ILL.
 CONST. art.
-IV, § 3(b)) If 8-member commission fails to adopt plan, tiebreaking commissioner is selected and 9-member commission attempts to adopt a plan, not subject to governor's veto (source: Id.)
-State Supreme Court hears redistricting lawsuits, which are filed by the state attorney general (source: Id.)
-State-Level Criteria Ranked: No Compactness (source: ILL.
+IV, § 3(b)) • If 8-member commission fails to adopt plan, tiebreaking commissioner is selected and 9- member commission attempts to adopt a plan, not subject to governor's veto (source: Id. ) State supreme court hears redistricting lawsuits, which are filed by the state attorney general (source: Id.)
+State-Level • Compactness (source: ILL.
 CONST. art.
-IV, § 3(a)) Contiguity (source: Id.)
-Nest House districts in Senate districts (source: ILL.
+IV, § 3(a)) Criteria • Contiguity (source: Id.) • Nest house districts in senate districts (source: ILL.
 CONST. art.
-IV, § 2(b)) Create crossover, coalition, or influence districts to allow racial or language minority communities to elect or influence the election of candidates of their choice (source: 10 ILL.
+IV, § 2(b)) Ranked: No • Create crossover, coalition, or influence districts to allow racial or language minority communities to elect or influence the election of candidates of their choice ( source : 10 ILL.
 COMP.
 STAT.
-120/5-5) Public Hearings At least 1 hearing in each of the 4 geographic regions of the state before the Legislature adopts a plan (source: 10 ILL.
+120/5-5) Public Hearings • At least 1 hearing in each of the 4 geographic regions of the state before the legislature adopts a plan (source: 10 ILL.
 COMP.
 STAT.
-125/10-5) Timing Each year following a federal decennial census (source: ILL.
+125/10-5) Timing • Each year following a federal decennial census (source: ILL.
 CONST. art.
-IV, § 3(b)) Legislature's plan must be effective by June 30 (source: Id.)
-8-member backup commission's plan must be adopted by Aug.
-10 (source: Id.)
-9-member backup commission's plan must be adopted by Oct.
-5 (source: Id.)

-Number of seats: 18 (through 2020).
-Projected after reapportionment: 17

-State legislature (source: 10 ILL.
-COMP.
-STAT.
-77/10)
+IV, § 3(b)) • Legislature's plan must be effective by June 30 (source: Id. ) • 8-member backup commission's plan must be adopted by August 10 (source: Id.) • 9-member backup commission's plan must be adopted by October 5 (source: Id.)
+CONGRESSIONA L DISTRICTS Number of seats: 18 3 (through 2020).
+Projected after reapportionment: 17 Who draws the districts?
+State legislature ( source : 10 Ill.
+Comp.
+Stat.
+77/10) How are districts d rawn?